open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 image      v6.2.0           ociImage external
 ```

-However if we examine the blobs directory we can see that our local file is now present here also:
+Additionally, if we examine the blobs directory we can see that our local file is now present here also:

 ```shell
 tree .